Henry Welfare

 Henry Welfare (20 August 1888 – 1 September 1966) was an English footballer and teacher who lived in Rio de Janeiro, Brazil.

-Fluminense Football Club
+He is recognized for his time as a Fluminense player and as a Vasco da Gama coach.

+Early life

+Welfare was a schoolteacher in the Anfield area of Liverpool, England.
+He played for Liverpool F.C. as an amateur footballer.

+Playing career

 He arrived at Rio de Janeiro on 9 August 1913 to work as an English teacher on the Anglo-Brazilian Gym.
-Soon after, he started to play football for the Fluminense Football Club.
+Soon after, he started to play football for the Fluminense.
 He did wonders as a striker in his first training session and was quickly invited to join the squad.
+With Fluminense, he held the extraordinary record of almost a goal per game, scoring 163 goals in 166 games.
+Welfare ended his career after scoring the winning goal for Fluminense against Botafogo, in 1924.
 He played with Fluminense for 10 years, up to 1923.

-For his loyal service to the club, he was elected a Member For Life of the Fluminense's deliberative council.
+For his loyal service to the club, he was elected a "Member For Life" of the Fluminense's deliberative council.

+Managerial career

+In 1926, Welfare was called to coach the Vasco da Gama's football team.
+In command, he won the Campeonato Carioca in 1929, 1934 and 1936.
+In 1937, he left the club, but returned in two quick spells in the 1940s.
+He holds the record for the coach who led Vasco da Gama for the most consecutive days, with 3,850 days in his first spell.